ARowena/Assignment1MontesReyla-/README.md

 3. To implement version controls
 4. To develop an understand of new file structres

 ####Instructions
 This repository contains two R codes, structed as follows:

-1. Sets the working directory
+1. Sets the working directory,
+2. Links  codes dynamically (only for file XXXX),
-2. Loads a R core Data base
+3. Loads a R core Data Set,
-3.
+4. Conducts Descrive statistics.

 ####Software